The objective is to resolve disputes in a simple, affordable, and timely manner.

 Penalty for Repeated Offense | A fine not exceeding RM20,000 or imprisonment not exceeding 5 years. |

-No, the implementation of the Minimum Wage Order is not in conflict with the practices of employers who implement PLWS, as long as employees do not receive rates lower than the minimum wage.
+No. The implementation of the Minimum Wage Order does not conflict with the practice of employers implementing the Productivity-Linked Wage System (PLWS), provided that employees do not receive a rate lower than the minimum wage rate.

 Secretariat, National Wage Consultative Council